David Price (baseball): 2018: World Series champion

 Price next started Game 2 of the World Series, holding the Dodgers to two runs on three hits and three walks in six innings while striking out five, and earning the win in a 4–2 Boston victory.
 Price also pitched scoreless relief in Game 3 and warmed up in the bullpen for Game 4.
 Although ace Chris Sale was available on full rest (albeit with a shoulder injury), Price started Game 5, with Alex Cora reasoning that a National League park could require a pinch hitter that would cause him to remove his starter early.
 Price surrendered a home run to David Freese on his first pitch, but then retired 14 batters in a row.
 He was relieved in the eighth inning with Boston leading, 5–1; Joe Kelly and Sale got the final six outs to clinch the World Series victory.

 On October 31, prior to the Red Sox victory parade, Price announced that he would not exercise an opt-out clause in his contract, saying that he wants to win in Boston; "We did that this year, and I want to do it again."
-In early November, the New York City chapter of the Baseball Writers' Association of America (BBWAA) announced Price as the Babe Ruth Award recipient, honoring the MLB player with the best performance in the postseason.
+In early November, the New York City chapter of the Baseball Writers' Association of America (BBWAA) announced Price as the Babe Ruth Award recipient, honoring MLB player with the best performance in the postseason.
 Later in November, Price was announced as the AL Comeback Player of the Year.

-2019 season
+2019

 Prior to the season, Price announced that he was changing his uniform number from 24 to 10, a tribute to his son Xavier, since "X" represents the Roman numeral ten.
 Price began the season as a member of the starting rotation, pitching to a 1–2 record with 3.75 ERA in six starts, until being placed on the injured list on May 6, retroactive to May 3, due to left elbow tendinitis.
 He was activated on May 20, starting and getting the win in a game against Toronto.
 From May 20 to July 7, Price won 6 straight decisions.
 Price was briefly on the paternity list in early August, as his wife gave birth to their second child; at the time, he had a 7–4 record with 3.86 ERA in 20 starts, with 123 strikeouts in 102 2/3 innings.
 Price was placed on the injured list on August 8, retroactive to August 5, due to a left wrist triangular fibrocartilage (TFCC) cyst.
 He was activated from the injured list on September 1.
 He pitched that day, then was held out of the rotation due to additional concern about his wrist.
 He did not pitch again during the season, finishing with 22 appearances (all starts), recording 128 strikeouts in 107 1/3 innings and a 7–5 record with a 4.28 ERA.